-We believe that learning at our centers should be fun.
+We believe that learning should be fun.
 Our goal is to teach in a manner that makes children excited to attend.
 We are expert teachers with a passionate spirit, used to uplift and affirm the child with praise.
-Children have fun at our centers while learning and working during their time with us.
+Children have fun during comprehensive therapy while learning and working during their time with us.
 An enthusiastic, outcome-oriented environment is what we strive for on a daily basis.

-The center is designed to ease a child’s transition into school and to help those already in school become more successful.
-They are exposed to group activities throughout the day – such as circle time – to constantly help build their social skills, receptive language and expressive language.
+Our programs are designed to ease a child’s transition into school and to help those already in school become more successful.
+In our centers they are exposed to group activities throughout the day – such as circle time – to constantly help build their social skills, receptive language and expressive language.
 Circle time aims to recreate a typical classroom setting that a child may encounter when they reach the milestone of attending school.
 It’s science-based methodology, even if it doesn’t always look like it.
 To the children at our center, it just looks like fun.

 “If they can’t learn the way we teach, we teach the way they learn” -O. Ivar Lovaas